 Innovation for Justice

 Justice for all, sounds almost too good to be true, right?
 There are founders dedicating their time to this.
 Such as the founders of LawGeex, who are revolutionizing the way business contracts are reviewed.
 With this innovation, CEO Noori Bechor strives to put all lawyers and laypeople on equal ground.
-Instead of analysing documents manually LawGeex uses artificial intelligence to test them against precedents which are in their database.
-Noori is triggered by the idea of allowing every individual to have the opportunity to analyze and understand their own contracts without the need for expertise of, and investment in, a lawyer.
+Instead of analysing documents manually, LawGeex uses artificial intelligence to test them against precedents which are in their database.
+Noori is triggered by the idea of allowing every individual to have the opportunity to analyze and understand their own contracts without the need for expertise of, thus investment in, a lawyer.

 We came across a startup from Rwanda aiming to improve the health of its inhabitants.
 The majority of Rwandans live on dirt floors, which make kids sick: they contain bacteria and pathogens that cause disease, and the dust from them causes respiratory illness.
 Replacing a dirt floor with a clean one has been shown to reduce diarrheal disease by 49% and parasitic infections by 78%.
 The leading alternative is cement, which is prohibitively expensive.
 It costs around $250 to floor an average Rwandan house with cement – that’s three months’ worth of income for the average Rwandan.
 Cement also has a huge carbon footprint: 5% of global carbon emissions come from the cement and concrete industry.
 EarthEnable is building clean, healthy floors that are 80% cheaper than cement.
 That means that they are affordable for those who have the least access to resources.
 Earthen Floors are made by compressing different layers of natural materials tightly down, and sealing it off to make it waterproof using a layer of oil.